Why Can’t I Reinstate My Florida LLC? (Most Common Reasons)

 The LLC Was Voluntarily Dissolved

-Because voluntary dissolution doesn't terminate ownership interests in the company property or obligations incurred by members during its life cycle, you should understand how this may impact your relationship with other members or creditors before you agree to dissolve the LLC.
+You should, therefore, understand how this may impact your relationship with other members or creditors before you agree to dissolve the LLC.

 The LLC Was Judicially Dissolved